 The US retail industry topped the list with $17 billion in advertising expenditure in 2018.
 Automotive followed with $14 billion, and both amounts were significantly larger than the budgets of other major US industries.
 The two verticals also increased their spending on digital advertising significantly.
 Advertising spending by industry statistics show that the retail industry accounted for 21.9% of the total digital ad spending, and automotive for 12.6%.

-5. The US pharma and healthcare industry is expected to spend more than $11.2 billion on digital advertising in 2021.
+5. The US pharma and healthcare industry spent more than $11.2 billion on digital advertising in 2021.

 Pandemic-related messages around testing and safety, telemedicine, medical supplies, and re-opening doctor’s offices drive this year’s boost in pharmaceutical advertising.
-Although the industry is still far behind top-tier sectors in terms of ad spending, with the growing interest in health and medical safety this year, prescription drug advertising statistics show the industry accounted for 7.1% of the total US digital ad spend in 2020.
+Although the industry is still far behind top-tier sectors in terms of ad spending, with the growing interest in health and medical safety this year, as prescription drug advertising statistics show.

 6. Political advertising spending reached $8.5 billion during the US 2020 elections.